 2. Increased engine noise

-Every vehicle depends on oil to keep the engine cool and lubricated.
-Over time, however, oil breaks down and starts to lose its effectiveness.
-One of the first signs of this breakdown is increased engine noise.
-As the oil gets thinner, it is no longer able to effectively cushion the moving parts of the engine.
+Every vehicle relies on oil to keep its engine cool and lubricated.
+Unfortunately, oil over time breaks down, losing its effectiveness.
+One of the first signs of this breakdown is increased engine noise; as oil gets thinner, it no longer cushions moving parts in the engine as effectively.

-This can lead to a knocking or ticking sound as the metal components come into contact with each other.
-If left unchecked, this increased engine noise can eventually lead to more serious problems such as decreased fuel efficiency and engine damage.
+As metal components come into contact with one another, you may hear a knocking or ticking noise.
+Left unchecked, this increased engine noise can eventually lead to more serious issues such as decreased fuel efficiency and engine damage.

-For this reason, it is important to be aware of the low oil pressure symptoms and to have the oil changed as soon as possible when these symptoms start to appear.
+Therefore, it is essential to be aware of the low oil pressure symptoms and have your oil changed as soon as possible when these begin to appear.

 3. The engine is difficult to start or it stalls soon after starting

-As any car owner knows, oil is essential for keeping the engine running smoothly.
-Not only does it lubricate the moving parts, but it also helps to dissipate heat and prevent corrosion.
-Without adequate oil pressure, the engine will start to wear out prematurely.
+Oil is essential for keeping an engine running optimally.
+Not only does it lubricate moving parts, but also dissipates heat and prevents corrosion.
+Without adequate oil pressure, engines begin to show signs of wear more quickly than necessary.